A suite of fast, opinionated terminal tools written in Rust. Single static binaries. Shared TUI foundation. No runtime deps.

 diff rendering.
 Published as fe2o3-crust.

-protocols.
-Auto-detects the best fit.
-Used by pointer, kastrup,
+the best fit.
+Used by pointer, kastrup, scroll, watchit, and

 Each tool ships multi-platform prebuilt binaries on every tagged